Prevent Healthcare Data Breaches: A 12-Step Guide

 Balance thoroughness with privacy.
 Not every anomaly indicates malicious intent.
 Document your investigation criteria and apply them consistently.

-Detection is only valuable if you actually respond.
+Finding threats only matters if you actually respond.

 Finding indicators is only the first step.
-Your response determines whether the threat causes damage.
+How you respond decides whether the threat causes damage.

 Preserve evidence first.
-Before taking any containment action, ensure you’re capturing logs, network traffic, and endpoint data.
+Before taking any containment action, ensure you’re capturing logs and network traffic.
 You’ll need this for investigation and potential legal proceedings.

 Assess the scope.
 What systems did the user access?
 What data could they have touched?
 Is the threat ongoing or historical?
-This determines your containment approach.
+The answers shape your containment approach.

 Coordinate across teams.
 Insider threat response requires security, HR, legal, and management alignment.
 Each has different concerns and requirements.
 Establish this coordination before incidents occur.